-POSSIBLE INDICATORS OF NEGLECT PHYSICAL INDICATORS IN CHILDREN BEHAVIOURAL INDICATORS IN CHILDREN BEHAVIOURS OBSERVED IN ADULTS WHO NEGLECT CHILDREN an infant or young child may: not be growing as expected be losing weight have a "wrinkly old face" look pale not be eating well not dressed properly for the weather dirty or unwashed bad diaper rash or other skin problems always hungry lack of medical and/or dental care signs of deprivation which improve with a more nurturing environment (e.g. hunger, diaper rash) does not show skills as expected appears to have little energy cries very little does not play with toys or notice people does not seem to care for anyone in particular may be very demanding of affection or attention from others older children may steal takes care of a lot of their needs on their own has a lot of adult responsibility at home discloses neglect (e.g. says there is no one at home) does not provide for the child's basic needs has a disorganized home life, with few regular routines (e.g. always brings the child very early, picks up the child very late) does not supervise the child properly (e.g. leaves the child alone, in a dangerous place, or with someone who cannot look after the child safely) may indicate that the child is hard to care for, hard to feed, describes the child as demanding may say that the child was or is unwanted may ignore the child who is trying to be loving has difficulty dealing with personal problems and needs is more concerned with own self than the child is not very interested in the child's life (e.g. fails to use services offered or to keep child's appointments, does not do anything about concerns that are discussed)
+POSSIBLE INDICATORS OF NEGLECT

+DUNGOLO AL INIDIO ATOTO DE 5511414011541 DELLA ((01)D0 000ED) (ED 1)1 : 5: :: =0 PHYSICAL INDICATORS IN CHILDREN BEHAVIOURAL INDICATORS IN CHILDREN BEHAVIOURS OBSERVED IN ADULTS WHO NEGLECT CHILDREN an infant or young child may: does not show skills as expected does not provide for the child's basic needs not be growing as expected be losing weight appears to have little energy has a disorganized home life, with few regular routines (e.g. always brings the child very early, picks up the child very have a "wrinkly old face" cries very little late) look palenot be eating well does not play with toys or notice people does not supervise the child properly (e.g. leaves the child alone, in a dangerous place, or with someone who cannot look not dressed properly for the does not seem to care for anyone in particular after the child safely)may indicate that the child is hard to care dirty or unwashed may be very demanding of affection or attention from others for, hard to feed, describes the child as demanding bad diaper rash or other skin problems older children may steal may say that the child was or is unwanted always hungry takes care of a lot of may ignore the child who is trying to be loving lack of medical and/or dental care their needs on their own • has a lot of adult has difficulty dealing with personal problems and needs • signs of deprivation which improve with a more nurturing environment (e.g. hunger, responsibility at home • discloses neglect (e.g. is more concerned with own self than the child diaper rash) says there is no one at home) • is not very interested in the child's life (e.g. fails to use services offered or to keep child's appointments, does not do anything about concerns that are discussed)